riverdaleGithub/processing_23_24/3/readme.md

 </code></pre>
 </details>

+---

+## 💃 Time to Spin 💃

 To make our planet spin, we'll add a new method to our Planet class.
 This method will rotate the planet each time it's called.
+With this method, you can now display your planet with rotation!
+Call this method in your draw() function and provide an angle (which you can increment each frame to see continuous rotation).

 <details><summary> Spin Method </summary>
 <pre><code>